bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/01-Ben-and-Jerrys/README.md

   ];
   ```

-  * Using handlebars and express, create a route called `/:num`.
+  * Using Handlebars and Express, create a route called `/:num`.

     * When the route is hit, it will display the name, price and awesomeness for that specific ice cream.

     * Look at how [all.handlebars](Unsolved/views/all.handlebars) is hard-coded in order to render the right ice cream.

-* In the [Unsolved/views](Unsolved/views/) folder, create a new handlebars file called `icecream.handlebars`.
+* In the [Unsolved/views](Unsolved/views/) folder, create a new Handlebars file called `icecream.handlebars`.

   * Create a template that will print out the name, price and awesomeness for that specific ice cream.